-All you need is ANY building materials and the recording sheet.
+All you need is a bin of ANY building materials and the recording sheet!

 You Can Use:

-To differentiate, there are several levels.
-Just choose how complex to make your task:
+To differentiate for your students, there are several levels that you can work with.
+Just choose how complex to make the task:

 1. Build something.